-April 5, 2018 - In order to ensure a safe, fun, and educational experience for all campers and all leaders in all groups, the Magnetic Hill Zoo Camp has implemented some new policies.
+In order to ensure a safe, fun, and educational experience for all campers and all leaders in all groups, the Magnetic Hill Zoo Camp has implemented the following policies.
 All parents/guardians will be required to accept the conditions of these policies on the registration form.
-To help you complete your child’s registration form in a timely manner, it is recommended that you read these policies before the first night of registration (April 9 at 7 pm).
+To help you complete your child’s registration form in a timely manner, it is recommended that you read these policies before the first night of registration.
 Thank you for our ongoing interest and support of our summer day camp program.
 We are looking forward to having your campers join us again this summer!!

 - All campers aged 5-13 years will be given a camp hat and are required to wear their camp hat during all outdoor activities for identification purposes and for protection from the sun.